 171. Feeding measures in pig production include: phase feeding; formulating diets based on digestible/available nutrients; and using low-protein amino acid-supplemented diets and feed additives/supplements.
 Further techniques are currently being investigated (for example, different feeds for males (boars and castrated males) and females) and might also be available in the future.

 172. The crude protein (CP) content of pig ration can be reduced if the amino acid supply is optimized through the addition of synthetic amino acids (for example, lysine, methionine, threonine, tryptophan, typically limiting amino acids, which are too low in normal grain rations) or special feed components, using the best available information on “ideal protein” combined with dietary supplementation.
 Lassaletta and others (2019) performed a global analysis for pig systems that included the simulation of changes in CP.
-More information and associated costs can be found in the TFRN Costs Assessment (Chapter 3.2 “Low nitrogen feeding strategies in pigs”, in Reis and others, 2015).
+More information and associated costs can be found in the TFRN Costs Assessment (chapter 3.2 “Low nitrogen feeding strategies in pigs”, in Reis and others, 2015).

 173. A CP reduction of 2–3 per cent in the feed can be achieved, depending on the pig production category and the current starting point (Canh and others, 1998).
 It has been shown that a decrease of 1 per cent CP in the diet of finishing pigs results in a 10 per cent lower total ammoniacal nitrogen (TAN) content of the pig slurry and 10 per cent lower NH3 emissions (Canh and others, 1998).
 The inclusion of processed household and industry residues or wastes in the feed rations with a controlled energy/protein ratio is a complementary measure that reduces dependence on imported feedstuff.
 This measure also represents a reduction of upstream Nr emissions associated with feed production and downstream emissions associated with waste management (Lassaletta and others, 2019; zu Ermgassen and others, 2016).